-Before removing the impeller, remove the bottle oiler and piping (10, 11, 12 and 13).
-Remove the seal cavity drain plug (32) and drain the oil from the seal cavity to prevent the oil from escaping when the impeller is removed.
+Before removing the impeller, remove the bottle oiler and piping (9, 10, 11 and 12).
+Remove the seal drain plug (32) and drain the oil from the seal cavity to prevent the oil from escaping when the impeller is removed.
 Clean and reinstall the drain plug.

-Immobilize the impeller by wedging a block of wood between the vanes.
-If removed, install the shaft key (26).
-Install a lathe dog on the drive end of the shaft (27) with the "V" notch positioned over the shaft keyway.
+Immobilize the impeller by wedging a block wood between the vanes.
+If removed, install the shaft key (20).
+Install a lathe dog on the drive end of the shaft (21) with the "V" notch positioned over the shaft keyway.